cvo-ido/hello-world/README.md

 A haiku

-New challenges await
+New challenges await;
-Motherhood is challenging
+Motherhood is challenging;
-Finding time to code
+Finding time to code.